-What to know about owning dogs in Arizona main
+What to know about owning dogs in Arizona

 In Arizona there is no general prohibition against dogs-at-large.
 This is at the State or County level.
 A.R.S. § 11-1012 says, “…dogs shall not be permitted at large in certain areas”… such as at public parks, schools, and in rabies quarantine areas.

-Ownership responsibilities at the State level for dogs in Arizona
+Ownership Responsibilities at the State Level for Dogs in Arizona

 The State does have a strict liability statute.
 This states, dog owners are responsible for damage to property and injury to persons caused while their dog is off-leash.
 (A.R.S. § 11-1020)